SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Evaluation Details

 \subsection{Agent and Model Selection Rationale}

 Following prior work~\citep{lee2025secbench}, we adopt three state-of-the-art code agent frameworks for evaluation: SWE-agent~\citep{yang2024sweagent}, OpenHands~\citep{wang2024openhands}, and Aider~\citep{aider}.
+We do not include some works like Agentless~\cite{xia2024agentless} due to ecosystem compatibility and usability compared with other agents.
 SWE-agent introduces a custom interaction interface that enables language models to autonomously execute complex software engineering workflows.
 OpenHands offers an extensible framework for building agent scaffolds across diverse development scenarios.
 Aider is a lightweight coding assistant that integrates with Git repositories to support iterative code editing.
-For language models, we use the latest non-reasoning models: Claude 3.7 Sonnet, GPT-4.1, and DeepSeek-Chat.
-We do not use reasoning models due to budget constraints, leaving them for future exploration.
-All models are accessed through their official APIs.
+For language models, we use diverse and frontier models of different entities and capabilities: Claude Sonnet (3.7 and 4.5), GPT (4.1 and 5), and DeepSeek-V3.1.
+However, the number of parameters are not disclosed except for DS (671B).
+We run each combination once in the experiments.
+All models are accessed through their official APIs, and the total computational budget is expected to be around 5,000 USD.